 AMER

 Key elections across the Americas will take place in Colombia, the United States (US) and Brazil in 2026.
-In all three, the opposition will try to take advantage of the declining popular support for the respective presidents and the outcomes are wide open.
-All are likely to have large national and regional consequences regardless of who comes out on top.
+In all three countries, opposition forces hope to capitalise on dissatisfaction with incumbent governments, and the outcomes remain highly uncertain.
+Each election is likely to have significant national and regional consequences.

 .

-There is a considerable risk of political violence hanging over the Colombian election, while all three votes may see defeated candidates questioning the legitimacy of the results, with the US and Brazil having experienced such tensions in recent election cycles that are likely to repeat.
+There is a considerable risk of political violence surrounding the Colombian election, while all three contests could see defeated candidates or their supporters questioning the legitimacy of the results, reflecting tensions that have emerged in recent election cycles.

 Destination Research